lucy-wagz/Lucy_Wagner_Portfolio/README.md

 ## Project Example 5: Introduction to Geospatial Analysis

-This section of the repository contains a zip file to view my introduction to georpatial analysis using data from Scotland.
+This section of the repository contains a zip file to view my introduction to geospatial analysis using data from Scotland.
+This part of the repository was submitted as an assignment in my second year of univsersity schooling.

 [SD2100_Geospatial_Analysis_ASSIGNMENT.docx.zip](https://github.com/user-attachments/files/24416272/SD2100_Geospatial_Analysis_ASSIGNMENT.docx.zip)